 Treating it as comprehensive security coverage

-Many organizations don’t go beyond OWASP vulnerabilities, ignoring other vulnerabilities.
+Many organizations don’t go beyond owasp vulnerabilities, ignoring other vulnerabilities.
 That’s a dangerous mistake, leaving them exposed to numerous other attack vectors that are not part of the list.

 Checkbox mentality over understanding